BYU-PRISM/GEKKO/gekko/gui_notes.md

 ## Todo
 - Organize tables into tabs
-  - may wait a little on this one as a tab component is actively being developed
 - Pretty up the graph
   - add log scale options
   - Get it to autoscale to 100%